Beat GallStones Naturally

 6. Low Stomach Acid Production: Stomach acid is necessary to sterilize the gut environment, metabolize proteins and stimulating all the digestive juices – including bile production in the liver and its release from the gall bladder.

 7. Obesity: Individuals who are overweight or obese produce more cholesterol which thickens the bile and causes sluggish movement through the bile duct.
-This processes increases the production of gall stones.
+This process increases the production of gallstones.

 Additionally, yo-yo dieting increases cholesterol production in the liver creating a super saturated, slow moving bile.
 Healthy weight loss would be no more than 3 lbs per week over a period of time.
 Getting the weight off is key, but doing it in a gradual way and keeping it off long-term is important.

 9. Low Fat Diets: A low-fat diet for a long-period of time reduces the overall secretions of bile, which can cause the bile to become stagnant.
 The stagnancy of the bile increases the risk of bile stone production.

 10. Cholesterol Lowering Medications: Certain types of cholesterol lowering medications increase the amount of cholesterol being bound into the bile.
 This will cause more concentrated bile that is sluggish and at greater risk for forming stones (11).

 11. Leaky Gut Syndrome: When we have damage to the intestinal lining, it reduces CCK and secretin levels.
 This inhibits the ability of the gall bladder to contract effectively and can lead to biliary stasis.